jmcoholich/aliengo_baseline/README.md

 # Aliengo Baseline

-This is a codebase for trianing locomotion policies on the [Unitree Aliengo](https://www.unitree.com/products/aliengo/) robot with [PyBullet](https://pybullet.org/wordpress/).
+This is a codebase for trianing locomotion policies for the [Unitree Aliengo](https://www.unitree.com/products/aliengo/) robot with [PyBullet](https://pybullet.org/wordpress/).
 As I have found, it is very difficult to replicate reinforcement learning results for legged locomotion from scratch.
 Most of the polices end up looking something like this: